Parliament of Queensland: Membership

-The Assembly has 93 Members of Parliament (MPs).
+The Assembly has 93 members of Parliament (MPs).
 These are intended to represent approximately the same population in each electorate.
-Voting is by the Full Preferential Voting system (FPV), with elections held approximately once every three years.
+Voting is by the full preferential voting system, with elections held every four years.

 In April 2016, legislation was passed to increase the number of seats in the parliament by four to a total of 93.
 An amendment was also passed to abolish optional preferential voting.
 A referendum held the previous month was passed, supporting a bill to establish fixed four-year terms.

 Royal assent

 The role of the monarch in Parliament is to give royal assent to legislation.
-This function is in practice exercised by the Governor of Queensland, who conventionally will never refuse assent to a bill that has passed the Legislative Assembly.
-The party or coalition with the most seats in the house is invited by the Governor to form a government.
+This function is in practice exercised by the governor of Queensland, who conventionally will never refuse assent to a bill that has passed the Legislative Assembly.
+The party or coalition with the most seats in the house is invited by the governor to form a government.

-The leader of that party subsequently becomes Premier of Queensland, leading a Cabinet of Ministers.
-In the Liberal National Party, the Premier selects members of their party to act as Ministers.
-In the Labor Party, the Ministers are elected by partyroom ballot, with the Leader then assigning ministerial portfolios to each one.
+The leader of that party subsequently becomes the premier of Queensland, leading a Cabinet of ministers.
+In the Liberal National Party, the premier selects members of their party to act as ministers.
+In the Labor Party, the ministers are elected by party room ballot, with the leader then assigning ministerial portfolios to each one.